GenesisFR/DS2TroubleshootingGuide/README.md

 Method 1:

-1. Go to Control Panel -> Network and Sharing Centre -> Change adapter settings.
+1. Go to "Control Panel -> Network and Sharing Centre -> Change adapter settings".
 2. Double-click on your virtual LAN network adapter (ex: ZeroTier).
 3. Make sure "Internet Protocol Version 6 (TCP IPv6)" is unchecked.
 4. Double-click on "Internet Protocol Version 4 (TCP IPv4)" (make sure it's checked).
 5. Click on Advanced.
-6. Uncheck "Automatic metric" and set it to 1.
+6. Uncheck "Automatic metric" (MTU) and set it to 1.

 If it didn't work, revert your changes and try with your main network adapter.

 Method 2:

-1. Go to Control Panel -> Network and Sharing Centre -> Change adapter settings.
+1. Go to "Control Panel -> Network and Sharing Centre -> Change adapter settings".
 2. Disable your virtual LAN network adapter OR disable your main network adapter.
+3. If you have other network adapters, disable them as well.
-3. Go back to your game and click on the "Local Network" button again.
+4. Go back to your game and click on the "Local Network" button again.
-4. Reenable the network adapter you disabled in step 2.
+5. Reenable the network adapter you disabled in step 2.

 Note: only one network adapter must have its MTU set to 1 at any given time!